yegor256/blog/_posts/2015/may/2015-05-04-how-to-protect-business-idea.md

 2) prove that it doesn't belong to someone else, and 3) pay your dues regularly.
-It's very similar to what gangsters do when they "protect" you, but here we're dealing with intellectual property and there is only one "gangster" per country :) The concept is pretty much the same.
+It's very similar to what gangsters do when they "protect" you, but here we're dealing with intellectual property and there is only one "gangster" per country.
+The concept is pretty much the same.

 {% badge /images/2015/04/nolo-patent-it-yourself.jpg 96 http://amzn.to/2c5oky8 %}